PaddyFA/milestone-project-1/README.md

 <img src="assets/images/colors.png">

-The two fonts used were Audiowide and Merriweather,
+The two fonts used were Audiowide and Merriweather, I think they compliment each other well and the Audiowide font I think is an especially good font for a music site.

 <img src="assets/images/fonts.png">